 - Removing batteries from a room smoke detector.

-Keys and fobs should be secured at all times.
+Should be secured at all times.
 Keys may not be duplicated, sold or loaned to anyone including friends or roommates and may not be thrown/dropped out of windows for guests to obtain access to the building.
-Report lost or stolen keys/fobs immediately to the Office of Residence Life.
-Stolen keys/fobs should also be reported to Campus Safety Services.
+Report lost or stolen keys/Carroll Cards immediately to the Office of Residence Life.
+Stolen keys/Carroll Cards should also be reported to JCUPD.
 Each lost/stolen key costs seventy-five dollars ($75.00).
-Lost key fobs cost fifty dollars ($50.00).
+Lost key Carroll Cards cost fifty dollars ($50.00).
 Room locks are changed to protect both current and future residents and their belongings.

 - Sunday through Thursday, 10:00 p.m. to 9:00 a.m. the following morning

-Repairs to student rooms can be requested through www.myschoolbuilding.com.
+To student rooms can be requested at: https://www.myschoolbuilding.com/myschoolbuilding/msbdefault.asp?acctnum=542630982&ServiceLogin=.
 All requests go to the Facilities Department and will be addressed within 48 hours.
-If it is an emergency, please let your RA know.
+If it is an emergency, please let your RA, SRA, AC, and/or JCUPD know.
 Students are not able to schedule appointments for maintenance to enter their room for the repair.
 Maintenance staff is not permitted to enter student rooms to perform repairs until 10 a.m., unless it is an emergency.
 They are permitted to work in all common areas of the residence halls and bathrooms beginning at 7 a.m.
 When bathrooms are “Closed” for maintenance or cleaning, do not enter the restroom.
 Instead, use an alternate bathroom in the building.
 The University reserves the right to take disciplinary action against any student who violates this policy.

 Roofs, ledges, and balconies are off limits for the safety of all.
 You are not permitted to put shoes, food, plants, etc. on ledges or balconies.

-Room search.
-Normally, resident assistants are not authorized to search student rooms except when evacuating the building during an emergency situation.
-If it is not during an emergency, RAs may only enter a room as necessary and observe what is in plain view.
-Only the Director of Residence Life, the Assistant Directors of Residence Life, a Head of Hall/Area Coordinator/Community Coordinator or a person designated by the Dean of Students may conduct searches of drawers, closets, and other areas.
+As necessary, Residence Life student staff may enter a room and observe what is in plain view.
+Only Residence Life professional staff or a person designated by the Dean of Students may conduct searches of drawers, closets, and other areas.
 When a search is conducted, the occupants will be made aware of the reason for the search, but not necessarily before the search is made.
 Written notification of a room search will be left in the room if the occupants are not in the room at the time of the search.

-Any belongings removed during the search will be recorded by Residence Life and Campus Safety Services.
+Any belongings removed during the search will be recorded by Residence Life and JCUPD.
 Such belongings will be returned, if and when it is safe and lawful to do so, after disposition of a case by the appropriate University or civil authority.
-An effort will be made to have at least two University representatives, one a Student Affairs staff member, present when a search of a student room is conducted.
+An effort will be made to have at least two University representatives, one a Student Affairs professional staff member, present when a search of a student room is conducted.

-Solicitation is not permitted by any member of the University or by anyone else.
+Is not permitted by any member of the University or by anyone else.
 Solicitation includes, but is not limited to, selling products or services and door-to-door collections or flyer delivery.
-Salespeople within the halls should be reported to Campus Safety Services immediately.
+Salespeople within the halls should be reported to JCUPD immediately.
 Residence hall staff also should be notified promptly.

 Exceptions to this policy may only be granted through the Head of Hall/Area Coordinator/Community Coordinator.
 Exceptions are only allowed for hall programs of a particular residence hall.

-Thefts should be reported to Campus Safety Services immediately.
+Should be reported to JCUPD immediately.
 Your RA and Head of Hall/Area Coordinator/Community Coordinator should also be notified.
 The University is not responsible for an individual student’s belongings.
 You should be sure that your property is properly insured.
 It is important to lock your door when you are sleeping or away from your room.

-Weapons are not permitted.
-Use or possession of firearms, ammunition, explosives, dangerous chemicals, knives that do not meet specifications, or weapons of any kind is forbidden in University residences.
-For additional information, see the Firearms and Weapons Policy within the Community Standards Manual.
+Are not permitted.
+Use or possession of firearms, ammunition, explosives, dangerous chemicals, knives that do not meet specifications or weapons of any kind are forbidden in University residences.
+For additional information, see the Firearms and Weapons Policy at http://sites.jcu.edu/deanofstudents/pages/community-standards/firearms-and-weapons .

 Windows may not be used to enter or exit a building except in the case of an emergency.